 Preparing correctly for a hair transplant increases graft survival and minimizes complications.
 Small lifestyle changes improve blood flow, healing, and final density.

 - Pause Blood Thinners and Certain Medications: Under medical supervision, discontinue aspirin or anti-inflammatory drugs that affect clotting.
-Pre-op medication review is critical as the “Guidelines for Safe Hair Restoration Surgery” International Society of Hair Restoration Surgery, 2021 highlighted.
+Pre-op medication review is one of the safety measures emphasized in international expert consensus guidance on pre-op and post-transplantation care (Devroye et al., 2023).

 - Optimize Nutrition and Hydration: A diet rich in protein, vitamin C, zinc, and iron supports wound healing.
-Nutritional deficits slow recovery according to Nutritional Factors and Wound Healing in Hair Transplant Surgery”, Journal of Cutaneous and Aesthetic Surgery, 2019.
+Nutritional deficits are associated with slower recovery and poorer aesthetic outcomes following surgical procedures (Seth et al., 2024).

-- Avoid Styling Products or Hair Fibers: These interfere with donor site assessment and graft handling, as noted in “Factors Affecting Follicular Unit Extraction Outcomes”, Dermatologic Surgery, 2018.
+- Avoid Styling Products or Hair Fibers: These can interfere with donor site assessment and graft handling during the procedure, so surgeons ask patients to avoid them in the days before surgery.

 What Happens Day by Day During the First Week After a Hair Transplant?